MicrosoftDocs/power-automate-docs/articles/change-cloud-flow-owner.md

 - **Flow management:** Full control over the flow, including the ability to edit, manage, and delete it.
 They can make necessary modifications to the flow, update its triggers and actions, or troubleshoot any issues that may arise.
 - **Permissions and sharing:** Determines who can access and use the flow.
 They can share the flow with other users or teams within the organization.
 - **Monitoring and troubleshooting:** Monitoring their flow's performance, reviewing run history, and addressing errors or exceptions.
-- **Licensing:** The licenses assoicated with the owner can have an effect on the flow.
+- **Licensing:** The licenses associated with the owner can have an effect on the flow.

 In cases where ownership needs to be transferred, such as when a flow owner leaves the organization or changes roles, providing a new flow owner ensures a smooth transition.
 The previous flow owner can transfer ownership to another user to maintain continuity and avoid disruptions in flow management.

 If an administrator wants to make changes to a flow, they must first make themselves an owner or co-owner.
-Flows are usually owned by [regular users](/power-platform/admin/create-users#user-types), but if you need to change the owner to a Service Principal application user instead, go to [Change the owner of a cloud flow to a Service Principal application user](Change-the-owner-of-a-cloud-flow-to-a-service-principal-application-user).
+Flows are usually owned by [regular users](/power-platform/admin/create-users#user-types), but if you need to change the owner to a Service Principal application user instead, go to [Change the owner of a cloud flow to a Service Principal application user](#change-the-owner-of-a-cloud-flow-to-a-service-principal-application-user).

 ## Change the owner of a solution-aware cloud flow